mwan0061/P2/Readme.md

 Each input image is flipped left to right to fabricate a new input.

 #### 3. Adding fully connected layers:
 Too many fully connected layers or neurons at each layer did not seem to have any impact on driving simulation, nor even validation error.
-The final model only kept three fully connected layer of 256, 128 and 1 neurons.
+The final model only kept 3 fully connected layer of 256, 128 and 1 neurons.

 #### 4. Adding convolutional layers:
+With 3 convolutional layers, training quickly converged after a couple of epoches, while validation error is relatively high.
+It was then found that the 3rd convolutional layer outputed all black images, thus it was removed since its neurons could not be activated.
+While the 2nd layer was proved to be helpful when in the image the road and adjacent area are similar in some image channels (such as similar satuation), usually during a section of road not clearly marked with lane lines.

+#### 5. Adding correctional data:
+During simulation the car sometimes went off the road due to under steering.
+Additionl training data of a few hundred images specific for the particular corner were created using the simulator.